alexander-williamson/prequin-fullstack-interview-task/README.md

 2. Backend Services: how to provide data to consumers via a contractual API.

-3. Web app: how to consume and visualize data from API services.
+3. Web applications: how to consume and visualize data from API services on the web.

 Notes:
 - You are free to use any language and frameworks.